-CBC story looking at how unqualified and uninsured tree workers may be a danger to themselves and a liability to homeowners.
+CBC’s story looking at how unqualified and uninsured tree workers may be a danger to themselves and liability to homeowners.
 The story is focused on the Ottawa Ontario area where the Emerald Ash Borer has increased demand for certified arborist services.

 International Society of Arboriculture: is warning homeowners about the dangers of hiring non-certified people.
 They have seen a boom in people without experience buying chainsaws and marketing themselves as professionals.

 We are working out in mother nature, and mother nature puts dead branches, bird holes, raccoons, those are all hazards as well as a storm may have damaged a tree.
 It’s part of understanding the strength of wood, in the most recent accident in this area.
 He made an error in cutting a branch, and the branch swept him off the tree, he fell to the ground and then the branch fell on top of him.
 Not a very nice situation and he died as a result of it.
 It’s a very dangerous job if you don’t follow the rules or are not well educated.
 Ash trees are dying here and there is a tremendous amount of work here and because people are not in the trade are thinking they can just buy a chainsaw, lease a truck and get in the business.
 They begin to do the work and find it is more difficult than they expected and they just take a chance(or risk).
 Or they just don’t have the knowledge of how to use the safety equipment and don’t have the safety equipment.